helenaferdy/helenaferdy.github.io/_posts/2023-10-01-palo-umbrella.md

 ![x](/static/2023-10-01-palo-umbrella/11.png)

-Here we can see the reports of the traffic coming from the palo's internal segment being inspected before being forwarded to the actual destination on the internet
+Here we can see the reports of the traffic coming from the palo's internal segment is inspected before being forwarded to the actual destination on the internet

 <br>